syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/multiplesegments.md

 ---
 layout: post
 title: Multiple Segments in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Multiple Segments in Syncfusion Blazor Diagram component and much more details.
+description: Check out and learn about Multiple Segments in the Syncfusion Blazor Diagram component and much more details.
 platform: Blazor
 control: Diagram Component
 documentation: ug